luizfelipedasilva678/restaurant-system/README.md

 Together with mariadb, `Adminer` a database manager, will also start by default it will start on port 8080.

+Note: All employees, items and tables are pre-registered.

+In order to make login, you will need to update the password hash for each employee in the sql script in accordance with your chosen pepper.

 ### Backend